Freedom Riders: Birmingham

 Despite the violence suffered and the threat of more to come, the Freedom Riders intended to continue their journey.
 Kennedy had arranged an escort for the Riders in order to get them to Montgomery, Alabama, safely.
 However, radio reports told of a mob awaiting the riders at the bus terminal, as well as on the route to Montgomery.
 The Greyhound clerks told the Riders that their drivers were refusing to drive any Freedom Riders anywhere.

 New Orleans

+Dr. Norman Francis, who as Dean of Men at Xavier University of Louisiana secretly sheltered the Freedom Riders at St. Michael's Hall upon their arrival in New Orleans in May 1961.

 Recognizing that their efforts had already called national attention to the civil rights cause and wanting to get to the rally in New Orleans, the Riders decided to abandon the rest of the bus ride and fly directly to New Orleans from Birmingham.
 When they first boarded the plane, all passengers had to exit because of a bomb threat.

-Upon arriving in New Orleans, local tensions prevented normal accommodations—after which Norman C. Francis, president of Xavier University of Louisiana (XULA), decided to house them on campus in secret at St Michael's Hall, a dormitory.
+Upon arriving in New Orleans, local tensions prevented normal accommodations—after which Norman C. Francis, president of Xavier University of Louisiana (XULA), decided to secretly shelter them on campus in St Michael's Hall, a dormitory.